 Considering who you’re going to send it to may also raise the question of if you need additional demographic and customer journey specific information, i.e.:

 - Job Title

 Method & Timing

 Which questionnaire type will you choose?
 There are so many and some are better suited to particular situations - if it’s an emailed questionnaire, at what stage in the buyer’s journey will you send it?
 Immediately after purchase, 2 weeks after purchase or otherwise?
-What about at renewal, or at cancellation, etc?
+What about renewal, or at the cancellation stage, etc?
 Why at those times?